 Things to be aware of:

-- As we do our best to clean all of our clients for as long as we can.
-Our arrival times may vary and we may need to change your cleaning tech at the last minute
+- Our arrival times may vary and we may need to change your cleaning tech at the last minute

 - If we change your sheets, please strip your beds prior to our arrival.

 - Should you need to skip a cleaning or a few your first cleaning back will be charged at an hourly rate.
 This will enable your cleaning tech enough time to “catch up on the cleaning”